Pepin the Short: Expansion of the Frankish realm

-Aquitaine still remained under Waiofar's Gascon-Aquitanian rule, however, and beyond Frankish reach.
+However, Aquitaine remained under Waiofar's Gascon-Aquitanian rule and beyond Frankish reach.
 Duke Waiofar appears to have confiscated Church lands, maybe distributing them among his troops.
-In 760, after conquering the Roussillon from the Muslims and denouncing Waiofar's actions, Pepin moved his troops over to Toulouse and Albi, ravaged with fire and sword most of Aquitaine, and, in retaliation, counts loyal to Waiofar ravaged Burgundy.
+In 760, after conquering the Roussillon from the defeated Muslims and denouncing Waiofar's actions, Pepin moved his troops over to Toulouse and Albi, ravaged with fire and sword most of Aquitaine, and, in retaliation, counts loyal to Waiofar ravaged Burgundy.
 Pepin, in turn, besieged the Aquitanian-held towns and strongholds of Bourbon, Clermont, Chantelle, Bourges and Thouars, defended by Waiofar's Gascon troops, who were overcome, captured and deported into northern France with their children and wives.

 In 763, Pepin advanced further into the heart of Waiofar's domains and captured major strongholds (Poitiers, Limoges, Angoulême, etc.), after which Waiofar counterattacked and war became bitter.
-Pepin opted to spread terror, burning villas, destroying vineyards and depopulating monasteries.
+Pepin opted to spread terror, burning villas, destroying vineyards, and depopulating monasteries.
 By 765, the brutal tactics seemed to pay off for the Franks, who destroyed resistance in central Aquitaine and devastated the whole region.
-The city of Toulouse was conquered by Pepin in 767 as was Waiofar's capital of Bordeaux.

-As a result, Aquitanian nobles and Gascons from beyond the Garonne too saw no option but to accept a pro-Frankish peace treaty (Fronsac, c.
+The city of Toulouse was conquered by Pepin in 767, as was Waiofar's capital of Bordeaux.
+As a result, Aquitanian nobles and Gascons from beyond the Garonne also saw no option but to accept a pro-Frankish peace treaty (Fronsac, c.
 768).
-Waiofar escaped but was assassinated by his own frustrated followers in 768.
+Waiofar escaped but was assassinated by his frustrated followers in 768.

 Legacy

-Pepin died during a campaign, in 768 at the age of 54.
+Pepin died on campaign in 768 at the age of 54.
 He was interred in the Basilica of Saint Denis in modern-day Metropolitan Paris.
 His wife Bertrada was also interred there in 783.
 Charlemagne rebuilt the Basilica in honor of his parents and placed markers at the entrance.

 The Frankish realm was divided according to the Salic law between his two sons: Charlemagne and Carloman I.

 Historical opinion often seems to regard him as the lesser son and lesser father of two greater men, though a great man in his own right.
-He continued to build up the heavy cavalry which his father had begun.
-He maintained the standing army that his father had found necessary to protect the realm and form the core of its full army in wartime.
-He not only contained the Spanish Muslims as his father had, but drove them out of what is now France and, as important, he managed to subdue the Aquitanians and the Gascons after three generations of on-off clashes, so opening the gate to central and southern Gaul and Muslim Spain.
+He continued building up the heavy cavalry his father had begun.
+He maintained the standing army that his father had found necessary to protect the realm and form the core of its whole army in wartime.
+He not only contained the Spanish Muslims as his father had but drove them out of what is now France and, as important, he managed to subdue the Aquitanians and the Gascons after three generations of on-off clashes, opening the gate to central and southern Gaul and Muslim Spain.
 He continued his father's expansion of the Frankish church (missionary work in Germany and Scandinavia) and the institutional infrastructure (feudalism) that would prove the backbone of medieval Europe.

-His rule was historically important and of great benefit to the Franks as a people.
-Pepin's assumption of the crown, and the title of Patrician of Rome, were harbingers of his son's imperial coronation.
+His rule was historically significant and greatly beneficial to the Franks as a people.
+Pepin's assumption of the crown and the title of Patrician of Rome were harbingers of his son's imperial coronation.
 He made the Carolingians the ruling dynasty of the Franks and the foremost power of Europe.
-Known as a great conqueror, he was undefeated during his lifetime.